-Years ago when I was bouncing around the country speaking at conferences, the questions parents were asking made it clear to me how very vital it is that we who are able to express our experiences with autism do so.
-I had, for a time, been staying away from becoming too personal because I was hesitant to reveal too much.
-This lack of trust was (and to some extent, still is) something that goes way back to my childhood.
-I had been speaking in general terms at the conferences, all the while being so amazed and impressed that some of my colleagues (who are writing articles elsewhere in this magazine) were able to open up to the degree that they have.
+I have been traveling around the country and speaking at various autism conferences and workshops for over three years now.
+Yet even so, I am only just now beginning to understand how very vital it is that we who are able to express our experiences with autism do so.
+I have been straying away from becoming too personal, and some of you who have been attending my conferences have noticed this.
+I have been trying to speak in general terms, all the while being so amazed and impressed that some of my colleagues are able to open up to the degree that they have.
 Their insight, honesty and candor have forever changed the way we view autism.
-I am proud to also have the small (probably very small) credit I do in this.
-The following article is an update of one of my most popular published articles.
-It was published in the ASA Advocate newsletter a long time ago during one of my terms on their board of directors.
-It was the beginning of an attempt on my own part to learn to be more open.
-Though in hindsight it took me way too long, I eventually saw that it is only by close examination of autism from every angle that we will find the answers we need.
+This article is the beginning of an attempt on my own part to learn to be more open.
+I am beginning to see that it is only by close examination from every angle that we will find the answers we need.

-One of the many acknowledged but very often misunderstood aspects of autism is the sensory overload factor.
+One of the many acknowledged, but very often misunderstood aspects of autism is the sensory overload factor.
 It is common knowledge that individuals with autism have sensory problems.
 For example, hyper acute hearing is common, as are pressure cravings and tactile sensitivities.
 Another common problem is the inability to process the amount of sensory input that exists in certain situations.
-When this happens, the person with autism goes into "overload" and his whole sensory processing system "shuts down" because his (or her) senses cannot accurately process the rapid amount of information that is coming into them.

-But what exactly does it feel like inside to the individual when this happens?
-As the new year comes, I would like to share three very personal experiences that I am hoping will help to answer this question.
+When this happens, the person with autism goes into "overload" and his whole sensory processing system "shuts down."
+But what exactly does it feel like inside to the individual when that happens?
+I would like to share three personal experiences that I am hoping will help to answer this question.